-If a student wishes to withdraw from the Program or from a course in the Program, the student must follow the procedures outlined in the most current Academic Catalog (2021-2022) and complete the University's Withdrawal form and submit it to the Director of Training.
+If a student wishes to withdraw from the Program or from a course in the Program, the student must follow the procedures outlined in the most current Academic Catalog and complete the University's Withdrawal form and submit it to the Program Director.
 If a student decides to withdraw from the program, they cannot automatically reenroll.
 They need to follow the procedures for reenrollment outlined in the section below.